illtown/pl33t/README.md

 To run this theme you need:

-* sed utility
+* bash
-* tmux version 3+ (should now work on prior versions too, not tested)
+* tmux (v3+ recommended. prior versions should work too, not tested)
 * powerline enabled fonts ([nerdfonts](https://www.nerdfonts.com) recommended)

 ## Customization
 Default theme settings are located in [variables.sh](scripts/variables.sh) file and have `@pl33t-` prefix.
 You may override them in your `tmux.conf`.
 ### status lines
-At the beginning pl33t checks `@pl33t-status-lines` variable, which tells how many status lines it's going to pre-configure (tmux allows you to have upto 5 status lines).
+In the beginning pl33t checks `@pl33t-status-lines` variable, which tells how many status lines it's going to pre-configure (tmux allows you to have upto 5 status lines).
 Then, each line gets divided into 3 parts: left, centre and right.
 Pl33t fills tmux `status-format[x]` variables to achieve that:
 ```
 status-format[0] "#{T:@pl33t-status-left-format}#{T:@pl33t-status-centre-format}#{T:@pl33t-status-right-format}"